ExLibrisGroup/Discovery-Showcase/README.md

 ```bash
 npx webpack --config webpack.config.js
 ```
-It will create a bundled js fiel called discovery-showcase.js inside the dist folder
+It will create a bundled js file called discovery-showcase.js inside the dist folder

 ## More information